ruFFaa/AgentVault/docs/examples.md

 ## Running the Examples

-Please refer to the `README.md` file within each specific example directory for detailed setup and execution instructions.
+Please refer to the `README.md` file within each specific example directory (linked via "[View Code]" above) for detailed setup and execution instructions.
 Generally, you will need to:

 1. Ensure you have the main development environment set up (see [Installation Guide](installation.md)).
 2. Navigate to the specific example directory (e.g., `cd examples/basic_a2a_server`).